QuadSpinner/Gaea-Docs/source/Guide/4-Concepts/5-FileFormat.md

 ## .RESOURCE file

-When using hand drawn nodes such as @Mask, @Draw, or @Islands the binary data generated will be stored in a `.tor.resource` or `.torx.resource` file.
+When using hand drawn nodes such as @Mask, @Draw, or @Islands, the binary data generated will be stored in a `.tor.resource` or `.torx.resource` file.
 So if you have a file called `BigMountain.tor`, the resource file will be called `BigMountain.tor.resource`.

 {.WARNING}
 > If the `.resource` file for a project is missing, all hand drawn nodes will become empty.
 When running a build on a project with missing resource, the @build-swarm will throw a warning and exit.